mbeissinger/DeepSpec/README.md

 + What to do with noise?
 It modifies information flow and is stacked with those functions, but it is really just regularization and a trainer modifier.
 + Considering the autoencoding case where tied weights are used?
 Is sharing model parameters enough to warrent a new layer type?
 + How to deal with multiple inputs and outputs to a layer computation?

+---
+### Second meeting
+Layers -> just variables and responses.

+Describe an autoencoder with this framework?
+Describe a convnet with this framework?
+Describe an rnn with this framework?